 NYC students performing their original song, “She’s Got a Lot Goin’ On”

-5th Annual Right to Rock Benefit Raises Over $1 Million for Music Education
+Fifth Annual Right to Rock Benefit Raises Over $850,000 for Music Education

-New York – October 18, 2013 – Non-profit organization, Little Kids Rock, hosted its fifth annual Right to Rock benefit to ensure the gift of musical education remains in our nation’s most economically challenged public schools.
-The event generated over $1 Million in donations, which will help fund music lessons and instruments for 15,000 additional children in disadvantaged public schools across the United States.
-Darlene Love, Rock and Roll Hall of Famer and star of “Twenty Feet from Stardom,” was honored for her tireless effort to help keep music in the classroom with the organization’s “Big Man of the Year” award.
+New York – October 18, 2013 – Last night, non-profit organization, Little Kids Rock, hosted its fifth annual Right to Rock benefit to ensure the gift of musical education remains in our nation’s most economically challenged public schools.
+The event generated over $850,000 in donations, which will help fund music lessons and instruments for 15,000 additional children in disadvantaged public schools across the United States.
+Darlene Love, Rock and Roll Hall of Famer and star of “Twenty Feet from Stardom,” was honored for her tireless effort to help keep music in the classroom with the organization’s annual award.

 In addition to the funds raised, Little Kids Rock founder, Dave Wish, announced a $4.5 million initiative to bring music education to 60,000 kids in 600 schools in New York City.
 Details of this program to be announced.

 “At the end of the day, when the musical performances are over and the crowd has left, the children are what remain,” said Wish.
 “We are dedicated to providing a creative outlet for students, one that allows them to become self-confident, to transform their lives.
 Music is that outlet.”